lambdaAgent/super_simple_react_form/README.md

 2. Problem to integrate another React's components on npm with the form's component.
 3. Components that has been created / modified is locked to certain Form library.
 4. Need to continuously learn API depends on the flavour of the library.
+5. It usually takes some effort to bend the library to cover certain cases.

 ### Then comes the idea:
 1. Why can't there be a form that just do validation and that it will work with any kind of component?